Seventy-two hours well spent in Stockholm, Sweden

 Stockholm is a city of fine museums.
 From history to art, architecture to maritime themes, there is something for everyone.
 Obviously, 72 hours is not enough to go through all the museums, but these three are worthwhile to spend some time: Vasa Museum, Nordiska Museum, and Nobel Museum.

-The Vasa Museum houses the 16th century warship Vasa, that sank during her maiden voyage and retrieved 333 years after the incident.
-It reveals great details about the life in the 16th centuries and the artistic characteristics of the ship.
+The Vasa Museum houses the 16th-century warship Vasa, which sank during her maiden voyage and was retrieved 333 years after the incident.
+It reveals great details about life in the 16th century and the artistic characteristics of the ship.
 The Nordiska Museum is the largest museum of cultural history in Sweden.
-It exhibits the life of Sweden from 16th century to today.
-It covers everything from trends, traditions, interiors, jewelry, folk art, fashion, textile, and more.
+It exhibits the life of Sweden from the 16th century to today.
+It covers everything from trends, traditions, interiors, jewelry, folk art, fashion, textiles, and more.
 It houses a great collection of Sami culture.
-The Nobel Museum is the place to learn more about the Prize and the the founder Alfred Nobel, as well as the Nobel Laureates which is more than 800.
-They also houses personal items of each the Laureates that were significant in their achievement.
+The Nobel Museum is the place to learn more about the Prize and its founder Alfred Nobel, as well as the Nobel Laureates which is more than 800.
+They also house personal items of each of the Laureates that were significant in their achievement.

 The world’s first open-air museum Skansen is a great place to time travel to Sweden’s past.
 Here you can take a walk down memory lane through five centuries of Sweden.
-Some 150 historically important houses were moved here over the years, including a 14th century storehouse, an 18th century church, plus various cottages and houses from 1920s and 1940s.
-All the buildings have an unique setting, just like the olden days.
-Meet glass makers, bakers, farmers, and other professionals in their traditional setting in each of the houses.
+Some 150 historically important houses were moved here over the years, including a 14th-century storehouse, an 18th-century church, plus various cottages and houses from the 1920s and 1940s.
+All the buildings have a unique setting, just like in the olden days.
+Meet glass makers, bakers, farmers, and other professionals in their traditional settings in each of the houses.
 Not just that, you can also learn more about the animals that call Sweden home.
-Seventy-five different animals are representing Scandinavia: such as lynx, elk, brown bears, seals, and owls.
+Seventy-five different animals represent Scandinavia: such as lynx, elk, brown bears, seals, and owls.

-The Royal Canal Tour departs from Strömkajen and continued the journey through the Djurgården canal.
+The Royal Canal Tour departs from Strömkajen and continues the journey through the Djurgården canal.
 Seeing the city on the water might be the best way since over 30% of the city area is made up of waterways.
-For 50 minutes, the tour boat leaves the city behind passing historic buildings and the Old Town, and sail through the canal.
-The journey home will give you a new perspective on the Stockholm’s skyline.
+For 50 minutes, the tour boat leaves the city behind passing historic buildings and the Old Town, and sails through the canal.
+The journey home will give you a new perspective on Stockholm’s skyline.

-Stockholm is conveniently connected by tunnelbana, Swedish metro.
+Stockholm is conveniently connected by Tunnelbana, the Swedish metro.
 It’s known to be the world’s longest art exhibit.
-More than 90 of the 100 subway stations in Stockholm have been decorated with sculptures, mosaics, paintings, installations, engravings and reliefs by over 150 artists.
+More than 90 of the 100 subway stations in Stockholm have been decorated with sculptures, mosaics, paintings, installations, engravings, and reliefs by over 150 artists.
 All the art installations are special, but these stations are worth the extra trip.
 Please see the list on Visit Stockholm’s website.

 When you go:

-A Stockholm Card is useful for those of who are staying in the city short term but aiming to see a lot.
-Unfortunately the pass from the city will be discontinued in 2016 but there are other options like the My Stockholm Pass.
+A Stockholm Card is useful for those who are staying in the city short term but aiming to see a lot.
+Unfortunately, the pass from the city will be discontinued in 2016 but there are other options like the My Stockholm Pass.